legal resources necessary to hold negligent facilities accountable.

 The state investigators interviewed the Director of Nursing on the morning of April 11, 2018, who confirmed that it is unacceptable “to clean blood glucose monitors with alcohol pads.”
 The Director stated that “it is never acceptable to clean [the glucometer] with alcohol” stating that “they should be using the Sani-cloth wipes.

 If you have suspicions that your loved one was injured or harmed while a resident at Humboldt Nursing and Rehabilitation Center, contact the Tennessee nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565.
-Our law firm fights aggressively on behalf of Gibson and Madison Counties victims of mistreatment living in long-term facilities including nursing homes in Humboldt.
+Our network of attorneys fights aggressively on behalf of Gibson and Madison Counties victims of mistreatment living in long-term facilities including nursing homes in Humboldt.

 Our skillful attorneys have successfully resolved many victim cases involving nursing home abuse and neglect.
 We can work on your behalf to ensure your family receives the financial compensation they deserve.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us begin working now on your behalf to ensure your rights are protected.